Folder and Document Permissions

 Permissions can be granted to users, teams, and/or to all organization members.
 Workspace and folder permission options vary from document permission options.

-Permissions set at the folder or workspace level apply to all documents within that workspace or folder.
+Permissions set at the folder level apply to all documents within the particular workspace or folder.

 A user with Can Contribute access to a workspace automatically gets Can Edit access to all documents that they’ve personally created in that workspace.
 They also get Can View access to datasets in the workspace and Can Explore access to workbooks in the workspace.